Home » Jeffrey Lynn Smith, 16: Last Seen Walking Home From School With BF

 “I, myself, am 99.9 percent certain that she was murdered.
 We want to get her remains.
 We want to have answers.
 We hope to, at some point, know what happened, as painful as that might be,” Lisa said.
 “All the work that is done with this event gives her life meaning to me because these are all things she wouldn’t be able to do herself because her life has been taken from her.
 She was sixteen years old.
 Who knows what wonderful things she could have accomplished.”

 At the time of her disappearance, Jeffrey Lynn Smith stood 5 feet 3 inches tall and weighed 110 pounds.
 She had black/dark brown hair and brown eyes.
 Both of her ears are pierced and she has a mole on the right side of her chin.
 Lynn was last seen wearing pink pants, a brown jacket, and brown/tan shoes.
 Her dental records and fingerprints are not available, but her DNA is reportedly on file.
-She would be 51-years-old at the time of this publication.
+She would be in her early 50s at the time of this publication.

 Please share this story about Jeffrey Lynn Smith to help bring resolution to this case.
-She is our sister and her life matters.
+She is our sister, and her life matters.

 The Doe Network